 1. Prepare it live on stage and let people come see it when I am done

-(best if there is nothing after my talk for a while and people can come up afterwards)
+(best if speaking for 30min or more, there is a break after my talk, and people can come up afterwards)

 2. I can simulate it on stage and then I can prepare it later to let people see it at another time